-- 1 (9) Medical indications for any abortion performed when the 2 fetus was viable; - 3 (10) The information required by Sections 6(1)(b) and 6(4)(b) of this Act, if applicable; - 5 (11) Basis for any medical judgment that a medical 6 emergency existed when required under Sections 5(6), 6(2)(a) 7 and 6(6) and when required to be reported in accordance with 8 this Section by any provision of this Law; and - 9 (12) The pathologist's test results pursuant to Section 12 10 of this Act. - Such form shall be completed by the hospital or other licensed facility, signed by the physician who performed the abortion or pregnancy termination, and transmitted to the Department not later than 10 days following the end of the month in which the abortion was performed. - In the event that a complication of an abortion occurs or becomes known after submission of such form, a correction using the same patient identification number shall be submitted to the Department within 10 days of its becoming known. - The Department may prescribe rules and regulations regarding the administration of this Law and shall prescribe regulations to secure the confidentiality of the woman's identity in the information to be provided under the "Vital Records Act".
+- (10) The information required by Sections 6(1)(b) and 6(4)(b) of this Act, if applicable; - (11) Basis for any medical judgment that a medical emergency existed when required under Sections 5(6), 6(2)(a) and 6(6) and when required to be reported in accordance with this Section by any provision of this Law; and - 9 (12) The pathologist's test results pursuant to 10 Section 12 of this Act.

+Such form shall be completed by the hospital or other licensed facility, signed by the physician who performed the abortion or pregnancy termination, and transmitted to the Department not later than 10 days following the end of the month in which the abortion was performed.

+In the event that a complication of an abortion occurs or becomes known after submission of such form, a correction using the same patient identification number shall be submitted to the Department within 10 days of its becoming known.

+The Department may prescribe rules and regulations regarding the administration of this Law and shall prescribe regulations to secure the confidentiality of the woman's identity in the information to be provided under the "Vital Records Act".
 All reports received by the Department shall be treated as confidential and the Department shall secure the woman's anonymity.
 Such reports shall be used only for